seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / Palamon has clear'd you,
 And got your pardon, and discover'd how
 And by whose means he escap'd, which was your daughter's,
-Whose pardon is procur'd too; and the prisoner—
+Whose pardon is procur'd too; and the prisoner--
-Not to be held ungrateful to her goodness—
+Not to be held ungrateful to her goodness--
 Has given a sum of money to her marriage,
 A large one, I'll assure you. /